WICG/storage-buckets/explainer.md

 TODO: `/` intended for tree display in UI.

 TODO: Discussion around allowable characters.
+The set should make it easy to specify buckets in Clear-Site-Data.

 ### Bucket titles